unclemarc/ctf_dragon/README.md

 I've included get-docker.sh in the repo.
 This was provided by Docker to install the docker bits on the Pi.
 It'll do the trick.

+Note on the Access Point.
+I originally tried to do a thing where the WiFi could serve as both an interface for clients and a connection to the Internet.
+That never worked properly.
+In the end, I configured the AP using https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-routed-wireless-access-point - I also elected to NOT let clients use the Internet, so I didn't set up IP forwarding or masquerading.
+The idea is that the Pi is it's own little isolated WiFi network.